 What causes itchy skin?
 When I was on dialysis, symptoms like itching were commonly due to high parathyroid or phosphorus levels.
 Be aware of your lab values and talk with your doctor on how to best keep them in normal range.
 Medications and dialysis can also cause dry skin.

 I’ve found quality moisturizers can help soothe and repair dry, itchy, and irritated skin.
 It’s always best to apply moisturizer when your skin is still a little damp after your shower or bath.
 Dr. Yuval Bibi, is a dermatologist and explains what can cause itchy skin and ways you can best treat, care for and protect your birthday suit.
-Web ID 1014
+Listen to a podcast with Dr. Bibi about itchy skin.

 Have you experienced dry mouth?
 It is no fun to have a dry mouth.
 Kidney disease can cause dry mouth, bad breath, and sometimes even leave a metallic taste.
 I’ve learned this can be a side effect of medications, fluid restrictions, and/or breathing through the mouth instead of the nose.
 I found that limiting my salt intake helped me not to feel so thirsty.
 Chewing gum, and using a product called Biotene, also helped me with dry mouth.
 Chronic dry mouth can lead to dental problems so try to find a solution that works for you.